 Good habits: getting plenty of sleep, staying active and exercising, getting enough sunlight, eating healthy and not skipping meals, cutting down on sugar, staying hydrated, eating foods that improve brain health, avoiding alcohol and tobacco, staying socially engaged, managing stress, keeping your mind stimulated, taking power naps, taking care of your mental health, focusing on important tasks, practicing yoga and meditation.

 Many clinical research studies show a variety of positive health benefits from taking citicoline.
-Let's start with the most common health effects -- the brain.
+Clinical data from various studies and clinical reviews support the neuroprotective effect of citicoline in neurological conditions, including its role in protecting neuronal structures and improving recovery.
+Let’s start with the most common health effects – the brain.

 Stroke